Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 players.
 If those apply to you, then you should consider joining or starting a faction.

-The benefits of joining or assembling a faction...
+The benefits of joining or assembling a faction:

-- You gain access to that factions research levels, which equates to [more things you can craft.](Civilizations_and_Nomads#The_Research_Milestones "wikilink")- More opportunity to roleplay in a manner you want to.
+  - You gain access to that factions research levels, which equates to [more things you can craft.](Civilizations_and_Nomads#the-research-milestones "wikilink")
+  - More opportunity to roleplay in a manner you want to.
 From becoming a towns blacksmith, simple farmer, village idiot, to village chieftain, diplomat, emperor, or anything you want to try and make happen.
   - Depending on the faction, you might have access to shared resources and facilities.
   - Safety in numbers.
 Raiders will think twice before attacking a city, whereas a loner is an easy target for burglars, thieves, pillagers, and robbers.

-## Factions
+### Factions

 Factions are basically "teams".
 Everyone in the same faction shares the same research points, and everyone in the faction contributes to